Allocation of places via the nationally administered allocation scheme (ZV)

 A detailed description of how the scheme operates, information about the underlying legislation and links to the online application form are available on the LAS website.

-For details regarding the selection criteria used in the additional aptitude-based admissions quota (ZEQ) and the university-specific selection procedure (AdH), please click on the link for the respective study programme:
+Selection criteria used in the additional aptitude-based admissions quota (ZEQ) and the university-specific selection procedure (AdH)

 Medicine